apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**5 Minutes a Day to Lower Blood Pressure?
-Here’s the Science**
+**Dangerous air quality hits New York as brush fires erupt in Northeast**

-You can read more about it [here](https://scitechdaily.com/5-minutes-a-day-to-lower-blood-pressure-heres-the-science/).
+You can read more about it [here](https://abcnews.go.com/US/dangerous-air-quality-hits-new-york-brush-fires/story?id\\u003d115696563).

 ## Requirements
 - Python 3.8